-3-8 Dwell Timer
+3-7 Dwell Timer

 Alarm 1 or alarm 2 can be configured as dwell timer by selecting TIMR for A1FN or A2FN, but not both, otherwise Er07 will appear.

 As the dwell timer is configured, the parameter TIME is used for dwell time adjustment.
 The dwell time is measured in minutes ranging from 0 to 6553.5 minutes.
-Once the process reaches the set point the dwell timer starts to count from zero until time out.
+Once the process reaches the set point the dwell timer starts to count from zero until timed out.
 The timer relay will remain unchanged until time out.
-The dwell timer operation is shown as following diagram.
+The dwell timer operation is shown as diagram at right.